AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_message_rn.md

 // Sets `content` to the message content.
 // Sets `chatType` to `GroupChat` as a thread belongs to a chat group.
-// Sets `isChatThread` to `true` to mark this message as a thread message.
-ChatMessage message = ChatMessage.createTextMessage(chatThreadId, content, chatType, {isChatThread});
+// Sets `isChatThread` to `true` to mark this message as a thread message. const message = ChatMessage.createTextMessage(chatThreadId, content, chatType, {
+  isChatThread: true,
+});
 // Implements `ChatMessageCallback` to listen for the message sending event. const callback = new ChatMessageCallback();
 // Sends the message.